turingschool/try-turing/js-partnerships/index.md

 Want to get my attention during the workshop?
 Raise your hand, type your question in the chat, or come off mute and ask!
 - Raise Hand - Find the reactions button in your zoom toolbar and raise your hand.
-- Zoom Chat - Are you a night owl or an early bird?
-- Unmute - Introduce yourself!
-Please share your name, pronouns, location, and why you're here!
+- Zoom Chat - Introduce yourself!
+In the chat, please share your name, pronouns, location, and why you're here!

 ## Programming Languages We Will Use